Oxford English Dictionary: Compact editions

 In 1971, the 13-volume OED1 (1933) was reprinted as a two-volume Compact Edition, by photographically reducing each page to one-half its linear dimensions; each compact edition page held four OED1 pages in a four-up ("4-up") format.
 The two-volume letters were A and P; the first supplement was at the second volume's end.
 The Compact Edition included, in a small slip-case drawer, a Bausch & Lomb magnifying glass to help in reading reduced type.
 Many copies were inexpensively distributed through book clubs.
-In 1987, the second supplement was published as a third volume to the Compact Edition.
+In 1987, all four volumes of A Supplement to the Oxford English Dictionary was published as a third volume to the Compact Edition.

 The 20-volume OED2 (1989) was republished in 1991 as a compact edition (ISBN 978-0-19-861258-2).
 The format was re-sized to one-third of original linear dimensions, a nine-up ("9-up") format requiring a stronger magnifying glass (included), but allowing publication of a single-volume dictionary.
 This version includes definitions of 500,000 words, in 290,000 main entries, with 137,000 pronunciations, 249,300 etymologies, 577,000 cross-references, and 2,412,000 illustrative quotations.
 It is accompanied by A User's Guide to the "Oxford English Dictionary" by Donna Lee Berg.
 After this version was published, however, book club offers commonly continued to sell the two-volume 1971 Compact Edition.